Ambassador shooting: Why Turkey and Russia need each other

 Secondly, following a failed coup attempt this past July, Turkey and the US have sparred over the extradition of the Muslim preacher Fethullah Gulen.
 Erdogan blames Gulen, a former ally who lives in Pennsylvania, for plotting the July coup attempt and wants Gulen to stand trial in Turkey.
 The US has not agreed to an extradition.
 This has angered Erdogan.
 It has, however, made Putin happy.

-Russia is eager to see the disintegration of the NATO alliance.
-Erdogan's anger toward the US and Turkey's fractured relations with the EU make this more likely.

-While it will anger many in Russia that its ambassador was killed, Putin has been measured in his response.

-The Russian-Turkish relationship for now is one of convenience.
-They need each other.
-What happens when they stop needing each other?
+Putin is eager to see the disintegration of the NATO alliance and a stronger Russia.
+Current Turkish-US and EU relations as well as Turkey's own economic position makes both more likely.
+Russia is eager to take a leading role in the Syria crisis and global affairs in general.
+Today it will hold talks in Moscow on the matter, with Turkey and Iran -- and without US participation.

+That has made the Russian-Turkish relationship expedient for the moment and one not likely to unravel -- even over an assassination of a high-ranking diplomat.
+Each fulfills a short term need.
+What happens when those needs are fulfilled?
 That's when we can expect to see it get ugly.